reduxjs/redux/docs/recipes/ImplementingUndoHistory.md

 }
 ```

-This implementation isn’t usable because it leaves out three important questions:
+This implementation isn't usable because it leaves out three important questions:

 * Where do we get the initial `present` state from?
-We don’t seem to know it beforehand.
+We don't seem to know it beforehand.
 * Where do we react to the external actions to save the `present` to the `past`?
 * How do we actually delegate the control over the `present` state to a custom reducer?

-It seems that reducer isn’t the right abstraction, but we’re very close.
+It seems that reducer isn't the right abstraction, but we're very close.

 ### Meet Reducer Enhancers

 You might be familiar with [higher order functions](https://en.wikipedia.org/wiki/Higher-order_function).
 If you use React, you might be familiar with [higher order components](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750).
 Here is a variation on the same pattern, applied to reducers.

-A *reducer enhancer* (or a *higher order reducer*) is a function that takes a reducer, and returns a new reducer that is able to handle new actions, or to hold more state, delegating control to the inner reducer for the actions it doesn’t understand.
-This isn’t a new pattern—technically, [`combineReducers()`](../api/combineReducers.md) is also a reducer enhancer because it takes reducers and returns a new reducer.
+A *reducer enhancer* (or a *higher order reducer*) is a function that takes a reducer, and returns a new reducer that is able to handle new actions, or to hold more state, delegating control to the inner reducer for the actions it doesn't understand.
+This isn't a new pattern—technically, [`combineReducers()`](../api/combineReducers.md) is also a reducer enhancer because it takes reducers and returns a new reducer.

-A reducer enhancer that doesn’t do anything looks like this:
+A reducer enhancer that doesn't do anything looks like this:

 ```js
 function doNothingWith(reducer) {